manimino/cyborg-wordle/README.md

 Wordle is a solved game in both easy and hard modes.
 There exists a tree of guesses that will always win the game.
 But following the same decision tree every game isn't much fun.
-And writing an AI that can play from any game state is more interesting too.
+And an AI that can play from any game state is more interesting too.

 Thus, this implementation is a 'cyborg' game, where a human plays with optional computer assistance.
 Learning from Wordly is a great way to train your Wordle skills.

-When a hint is requested, Wordly does not exhaustively search every possible guess and solution.
+Wordly does not exhaustively search every possible guess and solution.
 Instead, Wordly considers a few hundred words and picks one that will narrow down the pool of possible answers.
+This produces good-enough guesses quickly.
+Wordly will win > 99% of all Wordle games.

 ### Further reading